 RN/EN/ALLIED HEALTH ($198)

-Thursday, 29 April Tuesday, 31 August Wednesday, 10 November
+Thursday, 29 April - SOLD OUT Tuesday, 31 August Wednesday, 10 November

 This in an introductory level 1 day program.
 This module provides participants with an overview of haematopoiesis and haematological diseases including leukaemia, lymphoma and myeloma.
 Pathophysiology, treatment and patient management are discussed.